 Guest Post written by Pam from Directionally Challenged Traveler

-The Abu Simbel temples are often overlooked by travelers for the more popular Pyramids of Giza.
+The Temples of Abu Simbel are often overlooked by travelers for the more popular Pyramids of Giza.
 To be completely honest, I never heard of it until we were going over the itinerary and it was on there.
 The temples of the Abu Simbel temples are two massive rock temples.

 History of Abu Simbel